Fredgroom/r10/README.md

 ## Overview

-This repository implements R10, an application to facilitate hosting and attending a convention, using React Native.
+This repository implements R10, an application to facilitate hosting and attending a convention, by  using React Native.

 ## Documentation

 This project has been implemented using the wireframes in assets/ux-wireframes/index.html as a starting point.

+## Installation
+* This project works with node v9.11.2.
+* This project works with JDK 1.8.0_181.
+* Download or clone the repo.
+* Run yarn add in the command line

-## Development
+## How to Run

-### Environment
+### For iOS

-The Development enviroment can be reproduced following these steps: [DEVELOPMENT.md](./DEVELOPMENT.md).
+* make sure you have Xcode installed
+* run: react-native run-ios
+* run: react-native start

-### GraphQL
+### For Android

-GraphQL usage is documented in [GRAPHQL.md](./GRAPHQL.md).
+ * make sure you have Android Studio installed
+ * have an emulator running
+* run: react-native run-android
+* run: react-native start